NodeX-AR/CS-Project/README.md

 # CS-Project
 This project is owned by Aswanth R.
-This software is **Proprietary and Confidential**.
+This software is **Proprietary**.
 Unauthorized use, distribution, or modification is strictly prohibited.
 # Steps 1
 Copy and run `connection-test.py`.
 **Change varibales like  database,user,host and password.**